algorembrant/WorldwideNationalDebt-Ranking/README.md

 This project is not related to what I mainly do, but it can economically inform the user about the current state of the debt profile of his/her country in comparison to all countries.

 *(as for suggestion, quickly scan this md file down until the very end.
-To fully grasp what this project is all about)*
+To have a full-brief grasp what this project is all about)*

 ---
 ## Required Libraries